jerp/now/readme.md

 Transition to erlang v18 for erlang:now()
 =========================================

-Example of a module using the macro provided by now()
+Example of a module using the macro provided

     defmodule MyModule do
        require Now